 jQuery Mobile has a variety of effects for how to transition from one page to the next.

 Note: To achieve the transition effect, the browser must support CSS3 3D Transforms:

 - Internet Explorer 10 and 11 supports 3D transforms (earlier versions do not)

-The transition effects can be applied to any link or form submission by using the data-transition attribute:
+The transition effect can be applied to any link or form submission by using the data-transition attribute: